ga-wdi-boston/js-angular-routes/README.md

 ```

-* This controller will have two services injected into it.
+* This controller will have one service injected into it.
-	* $scope (ViewModel)
 	* $routeParams - This will allow access to HTTP paramenters.
 * We will get the customer ID from the $routeParams.
-* We will put the global customerData in this controller's $scope.
+* We will put the global customerData in this controller's scope.
 * We will, in the init method, search thru our data looking for a customer with this ID.
 Then add  matching entries into the $scope.